kbop543-zz/CourseCourierManagaer/deliverables/product.md

 ![timetable view prototype](https://github.com/csc301-winter-2017/project-team-11/blob/master/deliverables/Timetable_view_prototype.png "Early prototype of timetable view")

 Given the syllabi for courses, Courier schedules timeframes to complete each evaluation to the students needs.

+A sample mock up for Courier is available [here](https://marvelapp.com/2a3a6b6/screen/24617130)
 *******

 #### Q2: Who are your target users?